 8. Social and Relationship Changes:

-• Navigating relationships can be challenging, as individuals and their partners adjust to the physical changes.
+- Navigating relationships can be challenging as individuals and their partners adjust to the physical changes.

 9. Immune System Response: In some cases, gender reassignment surgeries, particularly those involving implant materials (like silicone prosthetics used in breast augmentation or testicular implants), can trigger a foreign body immune response.
 This is because the body sees these implants as foreign objects.
 This reaction can lead to ongoing swelling, pain, and even the body rejecting the implant.
 It's important to watch for any signs of swelling or pain and see a doctor if these issues continue.
 In some cases, the implant might need to be removed if the body can't adjust to it.
-This is why it's crucial to consider the materials used in surgery and monitor how the body responds afterward.
+This is why it's crucial to consider the materials used in surgery and monitor how the body responds afterwards.

 Ready to take the next step or just looking for more information?
 Schedule a consultation with experienced plastic surgeons and get in-depth information to understand your options and make informed decisions.